marc8193/h3pd_sw_test/README.md

 It contains two stages:

 * build
+	- build the solution to check for compile errors
 * test
+	- run unit tests
+	- run the sample main program

 ![Pipelines](pipelines.png "Gitlab Pipelines in this project").

+During the execution of the unit test the code coverage is collected.
+The results are shown in the following format. (as an Artifact)

 ![Code Coverage](coverage.png "Code coverage of the unit tests").